masteringmodernpayments/book/initial_app.md

 $ rails generate devise:install
 ```

 At this point you have to do some manual configuration.
-Essentially you have to configure ActionMailer, routes, and layout.
 Add this to `config/environments/development.rb`:

 ```ruby
 config.action_mailer.default_url_options = { :host => 'localhost:3000' }